 use could be helpful:

 Nail fungus.
 Modern medicine does not have a good, safe and effective treatment for toe nail fungus infections.
 However, the use of Epsom salt can be quite helpful in this condition and may offer a cure if done appropriately.
-For detailed instructions on how to treat your toe nail fungus with Epsom salt, see nail fungus.
+Although it is very difficult to cure toe nail fungus, its use can prevent worsening.

 Athlete's Foot.
 Soaking in Epsom salt could help eliminate fungi that cause athlete's foot.
 For specific details on how to use Epsom salt for this condition, see athlete's foot.

 Relaxation and stress relief.
-Soaking in Epsom salt does help muscle tissue relax and release stress.
+Soaking may help muscle tissue relax and release stress.

 Post exercise relief of muscle aches.
-Soaking in a bath of Epsom salt helps relieve muscle aches after a heavy workout.
+Soaking in a bath of Epsom salt may, in some people, relieve muscle aches after a heavy workout.

 Epsom salt bathing increase blood